mathiasverraes/kildoc/README.md

 );
 ```

-Find more examples in the tests.
+There are some more examples in the tests.

-## Status

-This is very much proof of concept code, so if you want to use this, expect to contribute, or fork it or steal it.